Indian jackal

-The Indian jackal (Canis aureus indicus), also known as the Himalayan jackal is a subspecies of golden jackal native to Pakistan, India, Bhutan, Burma and Nepal.
+The Indian jackal (Canis aureus indicus), also known as the Himalayan jackal, is a subspecies of golden jackal native to Bhutan, Burma, India, Nepal, and Pakistan.
 Its karyotype is quite different (2N=78; NF=84) from that of its Eurasian and African counterparts (2N=80).

 Description

 Its fur is a mixture of black and white, with buff on the shoulders, ears and legs.
 The buff colour is more pronounced in specimens from high altitudes.
 Black hairs predominate on the middle of the back and tail.
 The belly, chest and the sides of the legs are creamy white, while the face and lower flanks are grizzled with grey fur.
 It is generally of a richer colour than the common jackal, the pale areas of the back being of a pale buff colour rather than whitish or silver.
 Black specimens have been reported in Bengal.
 Adults are slightly larger than common jackals, and grow to a length of 100 cm (39 in), 35–45 cm (14–18 in) in height and 8–11 kg (18–24 lb) in weight.

 It typically inhabits lowlands on the outskirts of towns, villages and farms, where they shelter in holes among ruins or dense brush.
 Except during hot periods, the Indian jackal usually only leaves its den at dusk and retires at dawn.
 Though primarily a scavenger which subsists on garbage and offal, it will supplement its diet with rodents, reptiles, fruit and insects.
 It will form small packs when hunting small deer and antelopes.
 Although it will occasionally kill poultry and young kids and lambs, it is largely harmless.
 When wild prey is scarce, it will usually take to eating vegetable matter, including maize and Jujube fruit.
 It is extremely harmful to the vineyards of western India, and eats large quantities of coffee beans in the Wayanad district.

 Lone jackals expelled from their pack have been known to form commensal relationships with tigers.
 These solitary jackals are known as kol-bahl, bhálú in southern India, phéall, phao, pheeow or phnew in Bengal and ghog in other regions.
 They will attach themselves to a particular tiger, trailing it at a safe distance in order to feed on the big cat's kills.
 A kol-bahl will even alert a tiger to a kill with a loud pheal.
 Tigers have been known to tolerate these jackals: one report describes how a jackal confidently walked in and out between three tigers walking together a few feet away from each other.